-Shareholders holding units via an ISA are entitled to a reclaim of the 10 percent tax credit until 5 April 2004.
+Shareholders holding units via a PEP or ISA are entitled to a reclaim of the 10 percent tax credit until 5 April 2004.
 Special rules apply to charities, where tax credits on accumulations or distributions made between 6 April 1999 and 5 April 2004 are recoverable from HMRC on a sliding scale.